Coronavirus: Visits to the Museum in 2021 have been cancelled in accordance with Government advice until further notice.

 The Museum is open to anyone interested, but because RAF Northolt is an operational RAF Station, visits must be arranged in organised tours.
 Each tour will be limited to 20 people and applications should be made to the Polish Air Force Memorial Committee chairman Richard Kornicki via email: firstname.lastname@example.org.

-Visits to the museum might also be possible on other dates for group bookings, subject to staff availability and operational requirements.
+Dates of tours will be placed on this web site and visits to the museum on other dates can be arranged for group bookings, subject to staff availability and operational requirements.

 The Museum and exhibition is housed in the Polish Lounge, which was opened on 14 February 2007 by the last Polish President in exile Ryzard Kaczorowski, who was tragically killed in an air crash near Smolensk, Russia, on 10 April 2010.

-A short film about the Polish Air Force Exhibition can be viewed by clicking the icon at the top of the Home page, the red YouTube icon at the bottom right of any page or this link: https://www.youtube.com/watch?v=QBivxlTPpTE.
+A short film about the Polish Air Force Exhibition at RAF Northolt can be viewed by clicking the red YouTube icon at the bottom right of any page or this link: https://www.youtube.com/watch?v=QBivxlTPpTE.

 BATTLE OF BRITAIN BUNKER